-Reducing Energy Demand and Rotating Outages
+Reducing Energy Demand and Controlled Outages

 MidAmerican’s electric delivery system is connected to a regional grid that’s managed by an independent entity called Midcontinent Independent System Operator, or MISO.